Neuroquila-n8fall/JunkersControl/README.md

 1) Copy [Configuration.json](assets/Templates/Configurations/configuration.json) to the `data` folder.
 2) Use this `configuration.json` to configure the project to your requirements.
 3) Upload the project
-4) Now It will format the SPIFFS filesystem.
+4) Now it will format the SPIFFS filesystem.
 5) `Build Filesystem Image` and `Upload Filesystem Image` so the configuration is stored on SPIFFS
 6) It will now read this config and will reach operational status